 Complete a Free Rideshare, Lyft & Uber Accidents Case Evaluation form now

-Contact an Uber Car Accident Lawyer
+Contact an Rideshare Accident Lawyer

 If you or a loved one was injured in an accident involving a rideshare company driver, you would be a fool to wait to see what meager settlement their insurance will offer.
 Call the rideshare accident lawyers at Blass law and let us handle the insurance companies for you.
 You shouldn’t have to sort through the details of rideshare insurance policies while you are trying to recover from your injuries.
 Call Blass Law at (713) 225-1900 or request a confidential consultation online.